amirfefer/blueprints-dev-blog/README.md

 ![launch wizard](launch_wizard.png)

-7. **Compute configuration**
+1. **Compute configuration:**
   - Select your google cloud source.
   - Select a machine type, you can filter by vcpus, memory and capacity.
 Type *vcpus=1 and memory>2000* and pick **n1-standard-1** for this demo.
-8. **SSH key**
+2. **SSH key:**
-Upload a public key or choose an existing one, to avoid failures use **ed25519**
+Keep in mind some cloud providers no longer support RSA ssh key types.
- - You can create a new public key by running ```ssh-keygen -t ed25519```
+ - You can create a new public key by running ```ssh-keygen -t ed25519``` on your terminal.
-9. **Launch**
+3. **Launch:**
-   - Review and launch your new Apache server!
+   - Review and launch your new Apache server
    - This process might take a minute, once it finished a table with IP address and ssh command will be shown.
 Copy your new Apache server IP Address.

 ### 3. Expose HTTP connection
-*Reminder: this is a demo for dev or demo environment, not production*

-To allow HTTP connection in our GCP instance, log in to your GCP console -> VM Instances -> Edit your new instance -> Enable Allow HTTP traffic in Network interfaces section.
+To allow HTTP connection in our GCP instance, log in to your GCP console -> VM Instances -> Edit your new instance -> Enable Allow HTTP traffic under Network interfaces section.

 And that's it! your new Apache server is running with your custom RHEL image!